BillDietrich/SCC-Additions-for-Desktop-Linux/README.md

 # a bit dangerous: any user will be able to read some sensitive data in scc output
 ```

-Size of data under /var/opt/scc holds steady around 25 MB if you use SCC plus my three modules and "--max_age 1" ?
+Size of data under /var/opt/scc grows to around 52 MB if you use SCC plus my three modules and "--max_age 1" ?

 ## Options